dennishamrick/z-nome_hunt/README.md

 This github respository contains source code and a binary for a modernized version of the algorithim Z-Hunt, now able to perform analysis of large genomic files in a user-friendly manner.
 It returns a "Z-Score" (not related to the common statistical Z-Score) for each nucleotide in a given sequence to rate its propensity to convert to Z-Form, which is then paired with the location of the nucleotide in the genome and outputted as a BedGraph.
 Z-NOME_HUNT runs as a command line interface tool.
 It takes four necessary arguments:

 `window_size` : The size of the analysis window after a nucleotide.
 Larger values will take longer to run.
+Set this at 12.

 `min`: Minimum window size acceptable for a Z-forming region.
+Set this at 6.

 `max`: The maximum acceptable size for a z forming region.
 Larger deltas between minimum and maximum will increase the runtime.
+Set this at 12.

 `file-name`: Your file of interest.
 See formatting notes.